-2 Moving to a Smarter City
+2 Moving to a Smarter City - key priorities identified with standards strategy

-In the development of the standards strategy for smart cities, BSI conducted a review of existing standards and gap analysis and a wide ranging public consultation to identify the problems cities face in implementing smart city solutions.
+In the development of the standards strategy for smart cities, BSI conducted a review of existing standards, a gap analysis and a wide ranging public consultation to identify the problems cities face in implementing smart city solutions.
 Four key issues emerged from the study:

-- How will City Authorities set their objectives for Smart Cities and measure progress? - How will information be captured and shared between infrastructure and services? - What risks are there in moving to Smart City services and how can these be managed? - How can cities create the shared understanding to deliver the vision?
+- How will City Authorities set their objectives for Smart Cities and measure progress? - How can cities create the shared understanding to deliver the vision? - How will information be captured and shared between infrastructure and services? - What risks are there in moving to Smart City services and how can these be managed?